Violence doesn’t just happen.

 Pain that is not transformed

-When we stop isolating and live in community, we learn to hold each other accountable for the words we say and the things we do and it gives violence less room to grow.
+When we stop isolating and live in the community, we learn to hold each other accountable for the words we say and the things we do and it gives violence less room to grow.
 Violence won’t survive if we can break down our walls and allow each other into our hearts.

-Violence begins with anger expressed or not expressed.
+Violence begins with the anger expressed or not expressed.
 It starts with an angry word or angry silence.
 It includes the buildup of tension through scapegoating and ostracization and it is preserved through secrets and isolation.
-Without these behaviors violence would never have a chance.
+Without these behaviors, violence would never have a chance.

 Love your enemies,